TheFifthRider/fate-slash-fate/docs/quick-ref.md

 **Defend**
 * Subtract Armor Level from the total damage received.
-* If Armor reduces damage to 0, Defender gains a Boost.
+* If Armor reduces damage to 0, Attacker gains a Boost.

 ## Fate Points